Designing the next

 No Paragraphs

-Our users are busy, sophisticated and geek-y.
+Our users are busy, sophisticated, and geeky.
 They don’t have time for reading long ass paragraphs.
 We will depend on mimicking real life subway signs and tickets as the cards.
 As well as making art workings for the areas we cover instead of showing maps.
 We will also focus on the performance to make the experience as smooth and fast as possible to give them the impression of speed in our service.

 Ideation